ibauk/sm3/help/rpsettings.md

 *bonusReclaimNG*
 : The text used to indicate that a claim has been rejected because it's out of sequence

+*bonusClaimsExceeded*
+: The text used to indicate that a claim has been rejected because the claim limit is exceeded.

 ---
 ### Debug settings